unawarexi/Computer-Science_SoftwareENG/Frontend Engineering/Mobile/Flutter-Dart Course/lib/async_operations/README.md

 ## Exception Handling
-In Dart, exceptions are used to handle runtime errors in a safe manner.
+In Dart, exceptions are used to `handle runtime` or `compile time errors` in a safe manner.

 - **try-catch**
 Use try and catch to handle exceptions that might occur in your code.